 This work for children, adapted from the book by Elizabeth Spires, is about a mouse who forms a friendship with reclusive 19th-century poet Emily Dickinson.
 The mouse’s life changes forever when a gust of wind blows one of Emily’s poems her way.
 Moved by Emily’s evocative words that capture her own feelings, the mouse becomes determined to be a poet herself.

 The Big Meow

-The Big Meow is family-friendly performance inspired by the book by Elizabeth Spires.
-It is the story of an ever-hopeful fluffball who desperately wants to belong to the band of neighborhood cats, but is ostracized for a “loud as a lion’s roar” meow.
+The Big Meow, adapted from the book by Elizabeth Spires, is the story of an ever-hopeful fluffball who desperately wants to belong to the band of neighborhood cats, but is ostracized for a “loud as a lion’s roar” meow.
 The Big Meow is a story of hope, disappointment, courage and the need for belonging.
 These simple themes are part of every neighborhood, but in this wonderful tale told through the experiences of Little Cat, a potential weakness is a unique strength.

-This new dance and theatre production for the young at heart is inspired by Frank Dormer’s,”The Obstinate Pen.”
+This movement theatre production for the young at heart is inspired by Frank Dormer’s,”The Obstinate Pen.”
 Children will love this lighthearted 30-minute performance, which follows Penny, Aunt Pearl, and young Penelope on a silly and enlightening adventure.
-A pen that has a mind of its own comes alive, releasing a great streak of imagination in those who surround it.
+A pen with a mind of its own releases a great streak of imagination in those who surround it.

 Contact janefranklindance at gmail.com or 703-933-1111 for information about birthdays and group rates.